 On the back porch of a rural Amish farm house.
 It had some hay on it and serious humidity issues with the paper.
 But once they fired up the generator there just for the copier, it ran fine.
 They got permission from the community to get the copier, and the generator to run it, because there wasn’t any copy shop within 50 miles.
-The copier was allowed as long as it was used for a couple very specific business purposes.
+The copier was allowed as long as it stayed out of the house and was used for very specific business purposes.
 Printing fliers of the local pie sale was a big no-no.

 The Copier Jam

 If you enjoyed that list, there’s plenty more office humor in my book The Copier Jam!